3devo/PCB-workflows/README.md

 KiCad using File -> Page Setup...), so those are ignored and should be kept empty to prevent confusion.

+The default sheet set up by the script contains a 3devo logo for use in 3devo projects.
+Alternatively, the `sheets/versioned_sheet_no_logo.kicad_wks`file has the logo omitted.
+To use it, reference it in the File -> Page Settings dialog of the schematic and PCB editor.
+If you want to further customize the sheet, you can make a copy in your own repository and reference that instead.

 ### Workflows
 The project repo contains a small `workflow.yml file`, which calls the `dispatcher.yml` workflow that lives in this repository and does the